Azure/cortana-intelligence-customer360/Technical Deployment Guide/README.md

 These tools and services make this solution easily adoptable by the IT department of any business.

-# Customer 360 Profile
+# Customer 360
 ### 1. Definition and Benefits
 To improve market positioning and profitability, it is important to deeply understand the connection between customer interests and buying patterns.
-That’s where Customer 360 Profile comes in.
+That’s where Customer 360 comes in.

-Customer 360 Profile is an advanced solution to enrich customer profiles using machine learning.
+Customer 360 is an advanced solution to enrich customer profiles using machine learning.
 A 360-degree enriched customer profile is key to derive actionable insights and smarter data-driven decisions.

 Customer profile enrichment can be applied across multiple business use cases: